-Three major refineries - Rosneft PJSC's Tuapse, Lukoil PJSC's Volgograd, and the independent IJsky facility - plus Novatek PJSC's Ust-Luga gas-processing plant saw operational disruptions due to the drones.
+Three major refineries - Rosneft PJSC's Tuapse, Lukoil PJSC's Volgograd, and the independent Ilsky facility - plus Novatek PJSC's Ust-Luga gas-processing plant saw operational disruptions due to the drones.
 Rosneft's Ryazan refinery near Moscow was also damaged in a fire in the second half of January.
 The attacks "have yet to affect product loadings, but the impact on trade flows could be significant if repair works are prolonged," the report said.
 "A decline in throughputs could drive a spike in crude exports," from Russia, it said.

-To contact Bloomberg News staff for this story:

-James Herron in London at jherron9@bloomberg.net

-To contact the editor responsible for this story:

-James Herron at jherron9@bloomberg.net
+To contact Bloomberg News staff for this story: James Herron in London at jherron9@bloomberg.net To contact the editor responsible for this story: James Herron at jherron9@bloomberg.net

-To view this story in Bloomberg click here: https://blinks.bloomberg.com/news/stories/S8VYUET1UM0W

-India's LPG Demand Surged to All-Time High, IEA Says

-By Jack Wittels

-(Bloomberg) -- The use of LPG/ethane in India hit a record high of just over 1m b/d in January, the IEA said in its monthly Oil Market Report.

-- The country's LPG demand has been supported by the government Ujjwala Yojana program that promotes clean cooking by facilitating domestic LPG use - January's LPG/ethane consumption was 57% higher than in January 2016, the year the program started - "In conjunction with some increases in petrochemical feedstock use, we expect this to drive a further rise of 50k b/d in LPG/ethane demand this year"
+To view this story in Bloomberg click here: https://blinks.bloomberg.com/news/stories/S8VYUET1UM0W India's LPG Demand Surged to All-Time High, IEA Says 2024-02-15 09:00:00.20 GMT By Jack Wittels (Bloomberg) -- The use of LPG/ethane in India hit a record high of just over 1m b/d in January, the IEA said in its monthly Oil Market Report.
+The country's LPG demand has been supported by the government Ujjwala Yojana program that promotes clean cooking by facilitating domestic LPG use January's LPG/ethane consumption was 57% higher than in January 2016, the year the program started "In conjunction with some increases in petrochemical feedstock use, we expect this to drive a further rise of 50k b/d in LPG/ethane demand this year"

-Jack Wittels in London at jwittels1@bloomberg.net

-To contact the editor responsible for this story:

-Nicholas Larkin at nlarkin1@bloomberg.net
+To contact the reporter on this story: Jack Wittels in London at jwittels1@bloomberg.net To contact the editor responsible for this story: Nicholas Larkin at nlarkin1@bloomberg.net